mgavin/ColorBlindColorChanger/README.md

 Changes the colors of the scoreboard and nameplates for the respective teams.

-Helps from keeping nameplates with blending in with background colors in your peripheral vision on some maps.

 Set specific colors for blue team vs orange team, or your team vs opponent team.
 Set colors either to take effect for every map or customize them on a map-by-map basis.